Gustav Albert Peter

 Gustav Albert Peter (21 August 1853, in Gumbinnen – 4 October 1937, in Göttingen) was a German botanist.

-In 1874 he received his doctorate from the University of Königsberg, and later on, worked as a curator at the botanical garden in Munich.
-In Munich, he edited the exsiccata Hieracia Naegelianae exsiccatae (1884–1886).
-From 1888 to 1923 he was a professor at the University of Göttingen, where he also served as director of the botanical garden.
+In 1874, he received his doctorate at the University of Königsberg, and later on, worked as an assistant to Carl Nägeli at the Ludwig-Maximilians-Universität München, and then as a curator at Alter Botanischer Garten (Munich).
+In Munich, he edited the well-known exsiccata Hieracia Naegeliana [exsiccata] (1884–1886) with a number of Hieracium specimens from the herbarium of Carl Nägeli, some of them observed and collected at the Alter Botanischer Garten (Munich).
+From 1888 to 1923, he was a professor at the University of Göttingen, where he also served as director of the botanical garden.

-From 1913 till 1919 he collected plants in German South-West Africa, South Africa and especially German East Africa, then later in 1925/26 he was engaged in another botanical expedition in Africa.
-In 1936 his herbarium of roughly 50,000 plants was acquired by the Berlin-Dahlem Botanical Garden and Botanical Museum.
+From 1913 until 1919, he collected plants in German South-West Africa, South Africa and especially German East Africa, then later from 1925 to 1926, he was engaged in another botanical expedition in Africa.
+In 1936, his herbarium of roughly 50,000 plants was acquired by the Berlin-Dahlem Botanical Garden and Botanical Museum.
 The plant genus Peterodendron (family Achariaceae) was named in his honor by Hermann Otto Sleumer, in 1936.

 Peter's daughter Hedwig was married to Leo Rosenberg.